All Star Lanes £15.3m | Bloom & Wild | Fashion Enter | Prodigy Finance | Cloudreach | United Corporation £7.8m | Starling Bank

 Founders: set up by management consultant Aron Gelbard , 34, chief executive and hedge fund manager Ben Stanway

-Financials: Gelbard claimed the business had grown 1,000% a year and turnover was “definitely many millions”.
+Financials: Gelbard claimed the business had grown 1,000% a year - growth rate of 35 per cent per month within the last years - and turnover was “definitely many millions”.

-Investment: BURDA PRINCIPAL INVESTMENTS - and previous investor MMC VENTURES,
+Investment: BURDA PRINCIPAL INVESTMENTS - and MMC VENTURES,

-1. Has won £3.75m investment from German media company Hubert Burda's venture arm - Burda Principal Investments - and previous investor MMC Ventures, along with other angels.
-"Bloom & Wild has shown an impressive growth rate of 35 per cent per month within the last years.
-The team is using innovative technology, design and operating models to redefine the flower business and customer experience" said Christian Teichmann, managing director of Burda Principal Investments which has backed the online retailer NOTONTHEHIGHSTREET.COM and previously backed Etsy.
+1. Has won £3.75m investment from German media company Hubert Burda's venture arm - Burda Principal Investments, which has backed the online retailer NOTONTHEHIGHSTREET.COM and previously ETSY - and previous investor MMC Ventures, along with other angels.
 The cash will be used to expand in France and Germany and to diversify into corporate gifts.